 - EMG which is used to determine nerve involvement or damage.

 Medications to consider

-Your physician may recommend several medication options individually or in combination to reduce the pain, inflammation and muscle spasm that may be associated with disc injuries.
+Your local physician or our best pain specialists of Redefine Healthcare may recommend several medication options individually or in combination to reduce the pain, inflammation and muscle spasm that may be associated with disc injuries.